- Torn between Ryobi and DeWalt tools?

 DeWalt orbital sanders

-DeWalt has numerous 5” single or variable speed random orbit sanders.
+DeWalt produces numerous 5” single or variable speed random orbit sanders.
 Some even come in combo kits.

 While these are certainly capable, most, if not all, are corded.